jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Dreamt is the only English word that ends in the letters mt.
+⚡<!-- FUNFACT --> Fun fact: In Utah, it is illegal to swear in front of a dead person.

 </div>